speedie1337/spmenu/docs/docs.md

 :   Set spmenu line height to height

 `-mw, --min-width width`
-:   Set minimum width to width
+:   Set minimum width to width when centered

 `-g, --columns grid`
 :   Set the number of grids to grid